aollin/racechrono-ble-diy-device/README.md

 ## Bluetooth LE service

-The device has one Bluetooth LE service that contains four characteristics, two for GPS and two for CAN-Bus.
+The BLE DIY device needs to explose one Bluetooth LE service, that contains several characteristics depending which features are implemented.
+The available features on the BLE DIY API are currently GPS, CAN-Bus and Monitor.

+The GPS feature allows one to build a GPS receiver and feed the data to RaceChrono.
+The CAN-Bus feature allows one to feed CAN-Bus, or basically any other collected sensor data, to RaceChrono.

+The Monitor API allows one to monitor live data collected by RaceChrono; anything that is collected by the GPS or the other connected sensors, as well as the calculated values such as lap times and time delta.

 The service UUID is 00001ff8-0000-1000-8000-00805f9b34fb (or 0x1ff8 as 16-bit UUID).
-All characteristic values are big-endian and unsigned if not stated otherwise.
+All encoded byte values are big-endian and unsigned if not stated otherwise.

 ## CAN-Bus main characteristic (UUID 0x0001)

-This characteristic is read and notify only.
+This characteristic should be exposed as READ and NOTIFY.

 byte index  | description
 ------ | -----------------------------------------------------------------------------------------------------------------